kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 In equation :eq:`bevington8_3` we see that the weights :math:`w_i` are defined as :math:`w_i = 1/\sigma_i^2`.
 This choice has the practical advantage that scaling of the measurement errors does not change the values of the best-fit parameters.
-If we use real mesurement errors and and use weighted fit procedures then the value of :math:`\chi_{\nu}^2` can be used as a *goodness of fit* estimator.
+If we use real measurement errors and and use weighted fit procedures then the value of :math:`\chi_{\nu}^2` can be used as a *goodness of fit* estimator.
 If we assume a correct model and its value is smaller than 1, we underestimated our errors in the data points.
 If we assume a correct model and its value is (much) bigger than 1, we probably overestimated these errors.
-Alper, [Alper]_ states that for some combinations of model, data and weights, *the standard error estimates from diagonal elements of the covariance matrix neglect the interdependencies between parameters and lead to erroneous results*.
+Alper, [Alp]_ states that for some combinations of model, data and weights, *the standard error estimates from diagonal elements of the covariance matrix neglect the interdependencies between parameters and lead to erroneous results*.
 Often the measurement errors are difficult to obtain precisely,